 If you're visiting Charlotte for the first time, are a transplant to the area or are native, 704 Shop should be at the top of your list to rep the city.
 Owned by three Carolina natives, you too can feel pride for the city when sporting 704 Shop gear this season.
 The fall collection just dropped and it’s a collaboration with Cheerwine, the nostalgic drink of choice for Carolinians since 1917.
 The vintage imagery is on hats, hoodies, shorts and shirts.
 You can also find some fresh Charlotte Hornets and Carolina Panthers gear.

 More than just a nail service, Mimosa Nail Bar has created an experience that encourages memories to be captured through Instagram pictures and fun boomerangs.
 Custom murals, neon lights, chandeliers, and plush furniture can be found everywhere – even in the bathroom!
 This fall, be sure to request an Apple Cider Mimosa and a Pumpkin Spice Pedicure – both very Insta-worthy.

-Sports may be different this year but team spirit doesn’t have to fade.
 Vintage Supremacy offers rare vintage Carolina Panthers and Charlotte Hornets gear that you can rep all year long.
 Score hard-to-find graphic T-shirts, jerseys, hoodies and jackets to keep you looking fresh this season.
 If you see something you like, be sure to act quickly because these treasures go fast.